noejacob7/noejacob7/README.md

 # 👋 Hello, I'm Noe!

 Welcome to my GitHub profile!
-I'm a 4th-year software engineering student at the University of Sydney, specializing in Computer Engineering.
-I love creating innovative solutions and building robust applications.
-Here, you'll find a collection of my projects, showcasing my skills in software development, game design, machine learning, and more.
+I’m a 4th-year Software Engineering student at the University of Sydney, specializing in Computer Engineering.
+I’m passionate about creating impactful, AI-driven applications and scalable solutions that address real-world challenges.
+Here, you'll find projects showcasing my work across web development, machine learning, mobile applications, and more.

 ## 🎓 Education